omega8cc/boa/docs/INSTGRP.md

-`_INSTANCE_GROUP=NO` in `/root/.oN.octopus.cnf` keeps that account on the box-wide model: the upgrade arm skips it, and a fresh account carrying the line is born the old way (for a NEW account, create `/root/.oN.octopus.cnf` from the template with the line before `boa in-octopus`; the created-once cnf is reused).
+`_INSTANCE_GROUP=NO` in `/root/.oN.octopus.cnf` keeps that account on the box-wide model: the upgrade arm skips it, and a fresh account carrying the line is born the old way.
+For a NEW account, create `/root/.oN.octopus.cnf` before `boa in-octopus` holding just two lines, `_USER="oN"` and `_INSTANCE_GROUP=NO`; the install completes the file with its defaults and keeps the seeded lines.
+Never copy another account's cnf for that: it carries the other account's `_DOMAIN` (the install puts the derived name back, with a NOTE).
 It does not undo a conversion already made — run `instgrp revert oN` for that, which writes the line itself.
 An explicit `instgrp convert` ignores the switch; it is the operator's order.
 The key is persisted per instance (written at install, appended with its default on